Dave Collins (radio personality): Career

-Following Radio Caroline, he enjoyed another spell in Ireland, on the breakfast show at Radio West in Mullingar and then working in the UK on more than a dozen radio stations.
-He has presented at many radio stations in the UK including Marcher Sound in Wrexham, Radio City in Liverpool, Red Rose in Preston, CFM Carlisle and Wire FM.
+Following Radio Caroline, he worked in Ireland at Radio West in Mullingar and then working in the UK on more than a dozen radio stations.
+He has presented at radio stations in the UK including Marcher Sound in Wrexham, Radio City in Liverpool, Red Rose in Preston, CFM Carlisle and Wire FM.
 Moving also in radio management, he was Head Of Presentation at CFM, Programme Controller at The Bay in Lancaster and Programme Manager at Alpha FM in Darlington.
-After this period in radio presenting and management, he moved into various sales roles including media sales in York at The Press newspaper and radio sales as Sales Accounts Manager for Yorkshire Coast Radio in Scarborough, Minster FM in York and Viking FM/Magic 1161 in Hull.
+After this period in radio presenting and management, he moved into sales roles including media sales in York at The Press newspaper and radio sales as Sales Accounts Manager for Yorkshire Coast Radio in Scarborough, Minster FM in York and Viking FM/Magic 1161 in Hull.

-Dave also broadcast again on Radio Caroline, from a ship docked at Albert Dock in Liverpool from March 31, 2014.
-This was a RSL called Caroline North Liverpool on broadcast on 87.7FM.
-The station was a success and Dave also had the not so easy task of managing the media sales.

-Following his days in offshore radio on Radio Caroline, VOP and Radio Seagull, Dave has also been included in The Pirate Radio Hall Of Fame.
+Following his days in offshore radio on Radio Caroline, VOP and Radio Seagull, Young has also been included in The Pirate Radio Hall Of Fame.